linagora/tmail-flutter/README.md

  - Better filters, with more actions, and combining conditions
  - Restoring deleted messages
- - Delegating full access to others for instance your secratery
+ - Delegating full access to others for instance your security
- - Labels for better sorting your emails accross folders
+ - Labels for better sorting your emails across folders
  - Automated actions: archiving, emptying your trash, your spam folders
  - Running filters against a folder
  - Attachment thumbnails